fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * Qualified import.
     * Import hiding some names.
   * Export:
-    * Can export only a part of declared names in a module?
+    * Is it possible to export only a part of declared names in a module?
     * What will be exported in this case:
     ```haskell
     module External (